 Standard Deviation (σ) = √ 21704 = 147

 Now using empirical method we can analyze which heights are within one standard deviation of the mean:

 The empirical rule says that 68% of heights fall within + 1 time the SD of mean or ( x + 1 σ ) = (394 + 1 * 147) = (247, 541).
 I.e. 68% of heights fluctuate between 247 and 541.

-The theory of the Empirical Method applies only to data-sets which are normally distributed and appears like a bell-shaped curve.
+The theory of the Empirical Method applies only to data-sets that are normally distributed and whose shape appears like a bell curve.

 Outliers can artificially inflate standard deviation, so identify them and remove them from the better analysis.

 For example, 20 students of a mathematical class graded with an average 60% marks on a practice test.
-The teacher seems concerned with the poor results so she decides to calculate the std deviation of marks to check whether students scores far or close to mean marks.
+The teacher seems concerned with the poor results so she decides to calculate the std deviation of marks to check whether students score far or close to mean marks.